Ezard/manuscript/README.md

 ## Alternatives

 Don't need the ability to change data on the fly and see actions?
 Just want an auto-generated component library?
-[Showkase](https://github.com/airbnb/Showkase) might fit your needs better!
+[Showkase](https://github.com/airbnb/Showkase) might fit your needs better (or just make use of both libraries!)